rushilma/thesis/2-algorithms.typ

 = Low-Degree Algorithms <section_algorithm>

-For our purposes, an _algorithm_ is a function which takes as input a problem instance $g in RR^N$ and outputs some $x in Sigma_N$.
+An _algorithm_ is a function which takes as input an instance $g in RR^N$ and outputs some $x in Sigma_N$.
-This definition can be extended to functions giving outputs on $RR^N$, and rounding to a vertex on the hypercube $Sigma_N$.
+This definition can be extended to functions giving outputs on $RR^N$ and rounding to a vertex on the hypercube $Sigma_N$, which we consider in @section_rounding.
 Alternatively, we could consider _randomized algorithms_ via taking as additional input some randomness $omega$ independent of the problem instance.
-However, most of our analysis will focus on the deterministic case.
+However, as this extension requires only minor changes, which we describe when relevant, most of our analysis will focus on the deterministic case.

-To further restrict the category of algorithms considered, we specifically restrict to _low degree algorithms_.
+The category of algorithms we consider are specifically _low degree algorithms_.
+We treat two closely related notions of degree: first is _polynomial degree_, in which we assume our algorithms are given coordinate-wise by polynomials of some bounded degree.
+The second, more general notion is _coordinate degree_, which roughly counts how many coordinates can interact nonlinearly; this can be applied to arbitrary algorithms given by $L^2$ functions.
+While polynomial algorithms are widely known and studied, low coordinate degree algorithms were first introduced in Hopkins' thesis @hopkinsStatisticalInferenceSum2018, and were later used by Brennan et al. @brennanStatisticalQueryAlgorithms2021 and Mossel et al. @koehlerReconstructionTreesLowDegree2022 @huangOptimalLowDegree2025 (although in the latter case, they were shown to be equivalent to polynomial algorithms).
-Compared to analytically-defined classes of algorithms (e.g. Lipschitz), these algorithms have a regular algebraic structure that we can exploit to precisely control their stability properties.
+Compared to analytically-defined classes of algorithms (e.g. Lipschitz), these low degree algorithms have an algebraic structure that we can exploit to precisely control their stability properties.

-In particular, our goal is to show _strong low degree hardness_, in the sense of @huangStrongLowDegree2025[Def.
-3].
+As mentioned in the introduction, our goal is to show _strong low degree hardness_, meaning that low degree algorithms (either meaning low polynomial degree or low coordinate degree) fail to find solutions to the NPP with high probability.

-#definition[Strong Low-Degree Hardness][
-  A random search problem, namely a $N$-indexed sequence of input vectors $y_N in RR^(d_N)$ and random subsets $S_N = S_N(y_N) subeq Sigma_N$, exhibits _strong low degree hardness up to degree $D <= o(D_N)$_ if, for all sequences of degree $o(D_N)$ algorithms $(alg_N)$ with $EE norm(alg(y_N))^2 <= O(N)$, we have
-  $ PP(alg(y_N) in S_N) <= o(1). $
-]

-- Failure of MCMC:
-- Failure of AMP:
-- Reductions from planted clique -
-- Low degree methods, and low degree likelihood ratio: @hopkinsStatisticalInferenceSum2018 @kuniskyNotesComputationalHardness2019

-// Why study low degree algorithms (poly time heuristic + simple)

-Low degree heuristic: @kuniskyLowCoordinateDegree2024a @kuniskyLowCoordinateDegree2024 for extensions
-@montanariEquivalenceApproximateMessage2024

-Sometimes it fails: @huangOptimalLowDegree2025

-In addition, degree $D$ polynomials are a heuristic proxy for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018 @kothariSumSquaresLower2017.
+However, our proofs only use the low degree assumption to apply stability bounds: roughly, a stable algorithm cannot "overcome" the gaps between solutions for two closely-related instances of the NPP.
+Why, then, do we restrict to low degree algorithms specifically?
+The main reason is the _low degree heuristic_:
+#align(
+  center,
+  [
+    _For nice random optimization problems, degree $D$ algorithms \ succeed if and only if time $e^(tilde(O)(D))$ algorithms do._
+  ],
+)
+This heuristic was first proposed in Hopkins' thesis @hopkinsStatisticalInferenceSum2018, and later expanded upon by Kunisky, Wein, and Bandeira @kuniskyNotesComputationalHardness2019, although this was primarily in the context of low degree polynomials for hypothesis testing.
+Kunisky later expanded these results when applying low coordinate degree methods towards hypothesis testing @kuniskyLowCoordinateDegree2024a @kuniskyLowCoordinateDegree2024.
-Thus, strong low degree hardness up to $o(N)$ can be thought of as evidence of requiring exponential (i.e. $e^Omega(N)$) time to find globally optimal solutions.
+Huang and Sellke thus observed that strong low degree hardness up to $o(N)$ can be thought of as evidence of requiring exponential $e^(tilde(Omega)(N))$ time to find globally optimal solutions @huangStrongLowDegree2025.

-For the case of NPP, we consider two distinct notions of degree.
-One is traditional polynomial degree, which has an intuitive interpretation, but the other, known in the ltierature as "coordinate degree," is a more flexible notion which can be applied to a much broader class of algorithms.
-As we will see in @section_hardness, these classes of algorithms exhibit quantitatively different behavior, in line with existing heuristics for the "brittleness" of NPP.
+They prove strong low degree hardness for a variety of random optimization problems: optimization of pure $k$-spin glasses, symmetric binary perceptrons, and random $k$-SAT, to name a few, most of which are optimal under the low degree heuristic.
+However, Huang and Mossel's work on broadcasting on trees, this heuristic breaks down: degree $D <= O(log N)$ algorithms fail despite there existing a linear-time algorithm known as Belief Propagation @huangOptimalLowDegree2025.
+To this end, the authors suggest this discrepancy arises from the requirement of "depth" in the Belief Propagation algorithm -- roughly, despite running in linear time, this algorithm still struggles in practice in the "hard" regime.
+As a takeaway, we can surmise that the low degree heuristic is reasonable for describing random search problems involving optimization of a "flat" structure, in which algorithmic complexity cannot hide behind $N$-independent factors.

+meow @liEasyOptimizationProblems2024

+/*
+$omega mapsto f(omega) := EE[ norm(alg(g,omega))^2 | omega]$

+WTS $f(omega) <= C'(omega) N$

+$
+  EE[f(omega) | f(omega) <= C N] PP(f(omega) <= C N) + EE[f(omega) | f(omega) >= C N] PP(f(omega) >= C N) = EE[f(omega)] <= C N
+$

+$
+  PP_omega (EE[norm(alg(g,omega))^2 | omega] >= C' N) <= (EE norm(alg(g,omega))^2) / (C' N) <= C / C'
+$

+$
+  PP(alg(g,omega) in Soln(g)) &= EE[ PP(alg(g,omega) in Soln(g) | omega) ] \
+  &<= EE[ ]
+$
+*/

 == Coordinate Degree and $L^2$ Stability <section_algorithm_es>

-First, we consider a general class of putative algorithms, where the notion of "degree" corresponds to how many variables can interact nonlinearly with each other.
+First, we consider a general class of putative algorithms, and construct the "coordinate decomposition" underlying the notion of coordinate degree.
 Given this notion, deriving stability bounds becomes a straightforward piece of functional analysis.
 To start, recall the notion of $L^2$ functions: